hashicorp/terraform-provider-azurerm/website/docs/r/frontdoor.html.markdown

 !> **Be Aware:** Azure is rolling out a breaking change on Friday 9th April which may cause issues with the CDN/FrontDoor resources.
 [More information is available in this Github issue](https://github.com/terraform-providers/terraform-provider-azurerm/issues/11231) - however unfortunately this may necessitate a breaking change to the CDN and FrontDoor resources, more information will be posted [in the Github issue](https://github.com/terraform-providers/terraform-provider-azurerm/issues/11231) as the necessary changes are identified.

 !> **Breaking Provider Change:** The `custom_https_provisioning_enabled` field and the `custom_https_configuration` block have been removed from the `azurerm_frontdoor` resource in the v2.58.0 provider due to changes made by the service team.
-If you wish to enable the custom https configuration functionality within your `azurerm_frontdoor` resource moving forward you will need to define a seperate `azurerm_frontdoor_custom_https_configuration` block in your configuration file.
+If you wish to enable the custom https configuration functionality within your `azurerm_frontdoor` resource moving forward you will need to define a separate `azurerm_frontdoor_custom_https_configuration` block in your configuration file.

 !> **Breaking Behavior Change:** With the release of the v2.58.0 provider, if you run the `apply` command against an existing Front Door resource you will receive the following error: